wesdoyle/storytelling/README.md

 ## Contributing

-Do you know about a great talk or blog article that tells a story related to software development or relates the importance of storytelling in software development?
+Do you know about a great talk, book, or article that tells a story related to software development or relates the importance of storytelling in software development?
 Create a pull request with your link added to the table above.